syahorau/vagrant_box_deb/README.md

-1 - Create vagrant's box for dnf VM \n
+1 - Create vagrant's box for deb VM.

+install VM + install git

-2 - VM reboot one time and then shutdown. \n
+2 - VM reboot one time and then shutdown.

-3 - Commands for create box: \n vagrant package --base "name vm in VirtualBox" \n vagrant box add "your box name which you want" package.box \n 4 - Commands for test: \n vagrant init "your box name which you want" \n vagrant up \n
+3 - Commands for create box:
+  - vagrant package --base "name vm in VirtualBox";
+  - vagrant box add "your box name which you want" package.box;

+4 - Commands for test:
+  - vagrant init "your box name which you want";
+  - vagrant up